Team: 3 UX / UI Designers

 Key learning: Design isn’t just about visuals.

 This experience taught me how complex but important information architecture is and I really valued the opportunity to delve into the Department’s massive site content.
-I was surprised by how jazzed I could get over designing a site map and what an impact it could make on a user’s joy in exploring a website.
+I was surprised by how jazzed I could get over designing a site map and even more by what an impact it could make on a user’s joy in exploring a website.

 If I had more time, I'd love to iterate further on the navigation and layout.
 I would also love to interview the Department to understand their struggles and who they hope to use the site.